actano/pact-broker-cli/README.md

                                            # Default: 0
   --retryInterval                          # The time between retries in seconds, use with retryWhileUnknown
                                            # Default: 0
+  --timeout                                # Timeout for retrying can i deploy check in seconds
+                                           # Default: 60
   --tag                                    # The tag you want to deploy to

 Description: